+The CTO vetting is done by verifying all the documentation requirements are met and accurately reflected on the checklist, and may or may not include contacting the persons who attest to various qualifications are met.
 The forwarding of the application to the ASRC BOD may be done by combining all forms of documentation into an electronic package (e.g. a single PDF containing all copies of documentation, or multiple PDFs) and sending by email to the asrc-bod@asrc.net email list.
 Or it may be done by providing a single hard-copy of all documentation at a BOD meeting for reference by the ASRC BOD members.

-Where written evidence is required from an authoritative source (e.g. GTO, SM, instructor or class participant), it can be provided in hard-copy letter, by fax, or in electronic copy using email.
+Where written evidence is required from an authoritative source (e.g. GTO, IC, instructor or class participant), it can be provided in hard-copy letter, by fax, or in electronic copy using email.
 It must include the person's first and last name, signature (or email), contact phone and optionally an email address.
 To allow for easier confirmation, these forms can be used by a 3rd person who is an officer of a group or of the ASRC or designated by one to perform this action, who confirms they spoke or otherwise verified the information from the authoritative source.
-For example, the CTO or his designate can talk by phone, instant message, text or email to the SM of a mission in the process of vetting an application to confirm a candidate's staff role and hours worked.
+For example, the CTO or his designate can talk by phone, or instant message, text or email to the IC of a mission in the process of vetting an application to confirm a candidate's staff role and hours worked.
 The documentation will contain the name of the authority, the date that it was created, authorized, approved or received, and who did the verification if not by the authority themselves.